pfwd/cv/README.md

 The role has been a mix of working on Magento shops, VueJS content management systems and custom APIs

 ### 2018 - 2021 | How To Code Well
-Building the How To Code Well community sites using Symfony, GatsbyJS and React components React and Gatsby Components can be found on [NPM](https://www.npmjs.com/org/howtocodewell)
+Building the [How To Code Well](https://howotocodewell.net) community sites using Symfony, AWS, Kubernetes, Docker, K6, GatsbyJS and React components

 ### 2016 - 2019 | Contractor at The E Cancer Global Foundation
 [Ecancer.org](http://www.ecancer.org)